 Carnegie Library, Lexington, KY Herman Rowe, Architect (1905)

-This was surely one of the most memorable buildings in town.
+This beauty was surely one of the most impressive buildings in town.

 Obsolete citizens-in-training from Miss Connolly's 4th Grade Classroom, 1943

 Kennedy Elementary School, Portland, Oregon

 Benjamin Latrobe, c.1804

 Americans today would be startled to see a new Greek Revival school or library built.
 Would it remind them the republic was intended to be self-governed and the responsibility was theirs?
 Probably not.
 More likely they would wonder if it was a movie set.